TuanaBayazit/Web-Design-Project/README.md

 ## Contributing

-This project is maintained by CEIT students.
+This project is maintained by Tuana Bayazıt.
 For suggestions or improvements, feel free to open an issue or submit a pull request.